shreyanshxt/FinSight/README.md

 > Trades that don't meet the strategy's conditions are **rejected with a reason** — protecting you from bad entries.

 </details>
-## 🎯 Why Local LLMs?

-FinSight was built with **local, smaller models** (phi3, tinyllama, llama3.1) to prove that you don't need GPT-4 for specialized financial analysis:

-- **Lower latency**: Critical for real-time trading decisions
-- **Zero API costs**: Runs entirely locally, no per-token charges
-- **Privacy**: No financial data sent to external APIs
-- **Model flexibility**: Easy to swap models based on accuracy/speed tradeoffs

-The architecture demonstrates that smaller models + good prompt engineering + proper context management can match larger models for domain-specific tasks.
 <details>
 <summary><b> Technical Architecture</b></summary>